- Want to withdraw from your provident fund account? You need to fill the EPF form

 Form 10: When the employee resigns or leaves his job, the employer needs to submit Form 10 to stop the contribution of the employee.
 It is also needed to be submitted every 15th of the month.

 Form 12A: To save tax on the surplus income, non-profitable organizations like NGOs, religious organizations and charitable trusts can claim this exemption.
+This form gives a one-time tax exemption to all the non-profitable trustees.

 EPF Form for Employees